glyph/Fritter/docs/quickstart.rst

 From this, you can see ``1.0``.

+:py:meth:`MemoryDriver.advance <fritter.drivers.memory.MemoryDriver.advance>`,
-``MemoryDriver.advance``, when given no arguments, will always advance the internal timestamp of the ``MemoryDriver`` to whatever the time of its next scheduled work is, call any callables on the way there, then stop.
+when given no arguments, will always advance the internal timestamp of the ``MemoryDriver`` to whatever the time of its next scheduled work is, call any callables on the way there, then stop.
 This does not necessarily mean it only does one bit of work; if two bits of work are scheduled at precisely the same time, it'll run them both.

-Since its main purpose is for testing, you can also ask the memory driver if it has any more work to do:
+Since its main purpose is for testing, you can also ask the :py:meth:`MemoryDriver <fritter.drivers.memory.MemoryDriver>` if it has any more work to do:

 .. code-block:: python